 Making Your Own Primary Data Asset

-If maps aren’t a logical way to separate content for your game, you might want to make your own Primary Asset class.
+If maps aren’t a logical way to separate content for your game, you might want to make your own Primary Asset type.
 Perhaps you make one for every building you can build in a city builder, or every hero you can play in a MOBA, etc. The easiest way to do this is with a PrimaryDataAsset class.

 How To Exclude Assets